-- 1. Navigate to the <tools\install\dir>/Core/config directory and open the fortify.properties file. - 2.
+- 1. Navigate to the <tools_install_dir>/Core/config directory and open the fortify.properties file. - 2.
 You can either enable debug mode for all Fortify Applications and Tools or for specific applications.
 Remove the comment tag (#) from in front of the property and set the value to true.

-Property Description com.fortify.Debug If set to true, all the Fortify Applications and Tools run in debug mode. com.fortify.awb.Debug If set to true, Fortify Audit Workbench runs in debug mode. com.fortify.eclipse.Debug If set to true, the Eclipse Complete Plugin runs in debug mode. com.fortify.VS.Debug If set to true, the Fortify Extension for Visual Studio runs in debug mode.
+Property Description com.fortify.Debug If set to true, all the Fortify Applications and Tools run in debug mode.

+Property Description com.fortify.awb.Debug If set to true, Fortify Audit Workbench runs in debug mode. com.fortify.eclipse.Debug If set to true, the Fortify Plugin for Eclipse runs in debug mode. com.fortify.VS.Debug If set to true, the Fortify Extension for Visual Studio runs in debug mode.